Madison Tooth Extraction, Recovery and Replacement

 Reasons You May Need Teeth Extracted

 - Making Room for Permanent Teeth – For some children, baby teeth will need to be pulled to make room for incoming permanent teeth.
-Make sure your kids are ready for losing baby teeth by explaining how lost teeth are a normal part of growing up.
+Make sure your kids are ready to lose baby teeth by explaining how lost teeth are a normal part of growing up.

 - Overcrowding – While braces can straighten teeth, there needs to be enough room.
 Removing a permanent tooth can keep the remaining teeth in line.
 This is also why wisdom teeth are extracted.